Volkswagen Touran: Second facelift (2010)

 When the vehicle was released to the markets in August 2010, the Touran was updated to the newer Golf VI looks.
 This included as new features compared to the previous generation the option for DCC (Volkswagen's adaptive suspension system), Light-Assist for Xenon Headlights, an improved Park-Assist System that can also handle perpendicular park positions and updated infotainment systems.
 The aerodynamics of the car were also improved, the Cw improved from 0,315 to 0,307.

 In late 2010, SAIC-VW released the new Touran in China.
-Though its front was updated to the German style, the tail keeps the design of the previous generation model.
+Though its front was updated to the German style, the tail keeps the design of the first face-lifted model.
 The electronic systems of this domestically produced car were upgraded as its relative in Europe.
 A 1.4 TSI, which can output 93 kW, was added to the new model.

 New engines were available following the downsizing trend, a 1.2 with 77 kW and a new 1.6 TDI with 66 kW or 77 kW.
 They replaced the 1.6 and 1.9 TDI from the previous model.
 The 1.2, 77 kW and 1.6 TDI 77 kW were also available as BlueMotion, Volkswagen's low fuel consumption vehicle program.

 In 2012, the 125 kW engine was replaced with the 130 kW.